poojithaunnam/specialization_project/ANGULAR PROJECT/README.md

--  create a folder called mobile-store-react & add the src file into it .
+-  create a folder called sbi_bank & add the src file into it .

-- change the directory in vs code to `cd mobile-store-react`
+- change the directory in vs code to `cd sbi_bank`

 - install the nodemodules , bootsrtap & react , reacter-router-dom .

-- add e-commerce file to spring tool suite
+- add bankapp file to spring tool suite

-- create a database named mobile in mysql workbench
+- create a database named bank in mysql workbench

 - `npm install`